We have hit the 666 hits mark for our blog! As thanks we are offering a copy of this!!

 Yes, that picture looks pretty fake - but in the scenes where they don't, they are used to great effect.
 I do believe that if you were the religious sort, and the particular type that believes in the Antichrist - this movie could give "scary" a whole new meaning.
 For me, it was a good bit of nostalgia.

+How about the running time?
 As I mentioned before about the editing - this film couldn't have been paced much better.
 Considering this is less than 2 hours, this film really gets to the point quick, and makes just about every scene count.
 At no point did I find myself with my mind wandering or looking at other things while taking notes on the movie.
 I would like to see some more story about the Antichrist as it is one of my favorite, but lesser used horror movie staples.

+Some final thoughts?
 As we keep running through the Omen films here at the scroll, it's pretty easy to say that this film is the best of the bunch.
 It had a huge influence on the genre, and it's a real surprise that this premise hasn't been overused and copied.
 If we had as many of these as we do exorcist films, I could see this being a whole different conversation.
+Look for reviews of films 2 and 4 to follow as well as the books when we start some book reviews.
+If you haven't done so in a while - make a point of re-visiting this film, you'll be glad you did!
+5 Rottweilers out of 5

 Fresh off the review grill we have Graham Baker's "Omen III:Final Conflict" This movie stars Sam Neill(Jurassic Park, In the Mouth of Madness) as the evil Antichrist Damien Thorn.
 Damien now in his early 30's is on his way to world domination, owning a huge multinational company and being appointed as Ambassador to Great Britain.
 If you're familiar with the Omen series and have seen the first 2 then one assumes you should be right up to speed.
 I myself have yet to see the second, so there might be a review for that one later down the road.
 Anyways I have seen the first one and have a good general idea as to how the "Antichrist" lore plays out so if you have seen the first one or have a rough idea then it shouldn't be too confusing.
 So meanwhile Damien is rising through the world economically and socially, he's also having to stave off these seven disciples of light who are trying to bring about the second coming of Christ.
 Cause you know it wouldn't be a final conflict without the Antichrist and the regular Christ going toe to toe.